djanatyn/ansible-runner/README.md

 in a `Task` via the `Results` type.

 Parsing an Aeson `Value` from every `Results` value is very inconvenient!
-A more structured type for fetching the "shell" module's stdout (for example) is preferred:
+A more precise type for fetching the "shell" module's stdout (for example) is preferred:
 ``` haskell
 newtype ShellStdout = ShellStdout [(Host, Maybe T.Text)]
   deriving (Show)